nataliesstewart/nataliesstewart.github.io/index.md

 </td>
 <td>
 <p>
-I'm a 2nd year at Harvard, where I'm persuing a PhD in topology.
+I'm a 3nd year at Harvard, where I'm persuing a PhD in topology.
-Generally I'm interested in category theory, algebraic topology, and low-dimensional topology.
+Generally I'm interested in homotopy theory, with particular emphasis on equivariant and algebraic considerations.
 </p>
 <p>